thingsiplay/findpick/README.md

 ### Run

 List only executable files and run selection in the background.
+Option `-b` is setting `-r` automatically too and therefore only one of them is needed.
 The output of the executed program will be saved into specified file:

 ```
-$ fp -c ~/bin -tfx -rbo '~/output.txt'
+$ fp -c ~/bin -tfx -bo '~/output.txt'
 ```

 Running selected programs with option `-r` can be wonky sometimes, when they